 Ayshia + Food

 The production, eating and digesting of food, as well as the power structures and inequalities surrounding access to sustenance, is also a topic of inquiry for Ayshia.
 In Food-Morality-Power she investigated how ‘pseudo-morality’ is used to create a subtly oppressive grip upon society regarding what people eat.
 Her food-based research explores the socio-political aspects of food through the oppression of appetites, bodies and access to food, as well as the historical and cultural significance of particular foods.

 The Other Side…

 When not pondering over food, mythology, symbolism and existential questions, Ayshia explores how the visceral elements of performance art initiate an environment ripe for collaboration, human connections and participation.
-Through the use of fun-filled self-reflection, humour-based awkwardness and absurd game-show-like scenarios, Ayshia combines said elements to create experiences which ‘transform’ audience consciousness.
+Through the use of fun-filled self-reflection, humour-based awkwardness, Neo-Fluxai instructions and absurdly playful aesthetic scenarios.
+Ayshia combines said elements to create experiences that ‘transform’ audience consciousness.